 Dimitrios Lyras, IEEEXtreme 10.0 Project Lead

 Dr. Dimitrios Lyras was born in Kozani, Greece.
 He received his diploma in Electrical and Computer Engineering and his Ph.D. in Data Mining and Deductive Logic Reasoning from the University of Patras, Greece.
 Currently he is employed as lead Data Scientist at PeoplePerHour.com.
 He has paired concrete hands-on working experience in Software Engineering with leading research on Machine Learning, Natural Language Processing, and Statistical Computational Biology.
-Being equally skilled at both the practical and the theoretical level, he has authored several articles, published in peer-reviewed conferences and journals, and he has contributed to numerous European Research & Development projects.
+Being equally skilled at both the practical and the theoretical level, he has authored several articles, published in peer-reviewed conferences and journals, and has contributed to numerous R&D projects.

-Dr. Lyras is very enthusiastic about programming, and he is an active IEEE volunteer.
-He has been serving the IEEEXtreme Programming contest as a judge since 2008 and was awarded the IEEE MGA Achievement Award in 2009.
+Dr. Lyras is very enthusiastic about programming and he is an active IEEE volunteer.
+He has been serving the IEEEXtreme Programming contest as a judge since 2008, and was awarded the IEEE MGA Achievement Award in 2009.
 He loves being part of the IEEEXtreme community and fosters the idea that IEEEXtreme is a contest like no other...it is a 24-hour PROGRAMMING PARTY and everyone is welcome on board!

 Jeremy Blum, IEEEXtreme 10.0 Technical, Industry, and Judges Lead